unbekannt3/room-card-minimalist/README.md

 Room Card Minimalist works without a theme installed however, I personally use the awesome [Material Design 3 Theme](https://github.com/Nerwyn/material-you-theme) from Nerwyn in combination with [Material You Utilities](https://github.com/Nerwyn/material-you-utilities).

+## Internationalization

+Room Card Minimalist supports multiple languages and automatically adapts to your Home Assistant language setting.

+### Supported Languages

+- 🇺🇸 English
+- 🇩🇪 German

+More languages can be easily added by contributing JSON translation files.
+For detailed instructions, see our [Internationalization Guide](docs/Internationalization.md).

 ## Development Setup

 For local development: